Healthy-AI/IncomeSCM/README.md

 # License

-Both IncomeSCM data set samples and the simulator itself are shared under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode) license.
+Both IncomeSCM data set samples and the simulator itself are shared under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/legalcode) license. **Author:** Fredrik D. Johansson

 The [Adult data set](https://archive.ics.uci.edu/dataset/2/adult) by Barry Becker and Ronny Kohavi is also shared under CC BY 4.0.
 IncomeSCM does not host any part of the Adult data set and has made no permanent modifications to it.